alex-butucea/deicerframework/src/Deicer/Query/README.md

     ->build('FetchAllListingsFromEtsy');
 ```

-## Decorator API<a id="decorator-api"></a>
+## Decorator API
 A decorator pattern is implemented to allow for queries of the same interface to decorate each other.
-Query execution will then fall back to the decorated child query, should the parent execution fail.
+Query execution will then fall back to the decorated child query, should the parent execution fail for any reason.
-The following conditions are classified as a failure and therefore cause a query to fall back to it's decorated instance if available:

-- Concrete implementation of `fetchData` throws an exception
-- `fetchData` returns a non-array
-- Array returned by `fetchData` doesn't meet the following [Criteria](#fetch-data-criteria)

 Fall back strategies using the above decorator API can be easily set up to fetch data from progressively less volatile data stores:

 ```php